ClaudiaValverde/TFM/README.md

 - [03-Generation/](03-Generation/) : Code for generating predictions
 - [04-Analysi/](04-Analysi/) : Evaluation, metric computation, and result interpretation

+Except for the Jupyter notebooks, which can be executed in Google Colab, all other scripts were run on either the MN5 or Nostrum Biodiscovery cluster machines.

 🧑‍🎓 Author
 Clàudia Valverde \